mcarolan/csv-bucket/README.md

 January 2013,24.68
 </pre>

-I can then make pretty picture that show my slow decent into alcoholism
+I can then make pretty graph showing my slow decent into alcoholism